REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 5.3.1 The Department Head should consult with the candidate regarding the appropriate sample of the candidate’s scholarly work and other documentation to be provided to external evaluators to facilitate their review.

-5.3.2 Each evaluator should be provided an appropriate sample of the candidate’s scholarly work and asked to comment on the quality, quantity, impact, and creativity of the candidate’s accomplishments.
+5.3.2 Each evaluator should be provided the candidate’s Statement of Faculty Responsibilities (SFR) and an appropriate sample of the candidate’s scholarly work.
+Each evaluator should be asked to comment on the quality, quantity, impact, and creativity of the candidate’s accomplishments.

 5.3.3 All correspondence with external evaluators should be initiated by the Department Head or a member of the DVF specifically designated by the Department Head for this communication purpose.